 After the introduction of r-DNA into a suitable host cell, it is essential to identify those cells which have received the r-DNA molecule.
-This or or foreign process is called screening.
+This process is called screening.
 The vector or foreign DNA present in recombinant cells expresses the characters, while the non-recombinants do not express the characters or traits.
-For this some of the methods are used and one such method is Blue-White Colony Selection method.
+For this some of